The Cloud is Just Someone Else’s Computer

 - Is two-factor authentication required for you to access your storage devices?

-Alternative options to using cloud storage, which may or may not work for you, can be found in our Surveillance Self-Defense guide to "Keeping Your Data Safe."
+Alternative options to using cloud storage, which may or may not work for you, can be found in the Surveillance Self-Defense guide to "Keeping Your Data Safe."